Surveying payload Accuracy report

 The new Rev 7 Surveying payload has achieved stunning results even in complex surveying environments.
 In combination with FARO Connect, it is capable of achieving sub-centimeter accuracy over large survey areas.

-These results will appeal to surveyors and inspectors working not only in wastewater management but also in mining, manufacturing industries such as cement, and industry standardizing bodies.
+These results will appeal to surveyors and inspectors working not only in wastewater management but also in mining, manufacturing industries such as cement, and industry-standardizing bodies.

-With overall precision to within +/- 6mm and replicable accuracy results, the new Surveying Payload for the Elios 3 is the ideal solution for those looking to gather data in complex and potentially hazardous environments - be they confined spaces or larger structures - need an extra level of accuracy.
+With overall precision to within +/- 6mm and replicable accuracy results, the new Surveying Payload for the Elios 3 is the ideal solution for those looking to gather data in complex and potentially hazardous environments - be they confined spaces or larger structures - that need an extra level of accuracy.